 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-1. Perrottet N, Decosterd LA, Meylan P, et al: Valganciclovir in adult solid organ transplant recipients: paharmacokinetic and pharmacodynamic characteristics and clinical interpretation of plasma concentration measurements.
+1. Perrottet N, Decosterd LA, Meylan P, et al: Valganciclovir in adult solid organ transplant recipients: pharmacokinetic and pharmacodynamic characteristics and clinical interpretation of plasma concentration measurements.
 Clin Pharmacokinet 2009;48(6):399-418

-2. Uges D: Therapeutic and toxic drug concentrations, The International Association of Forensic Toxicologists.
-Dec 2009.
-Retrieved 12/09; Available from URL: www.tiaft.org
+2. Uges D: Therapeutic and toxic drug concentrations.
+In The International Association of Forensic Toxicologists.
+2009 Dec.
+Available from URL: www.tiaft.org